In memory of our fallen classmates we honor them with personal memorial pages.

 Larry E. Dodge, 64, died Feb.
 14, 2015 at Hutchinson Regional Medical Center.
 He was born May 16, 1950, the son of Leroy Eugene and Melva Cooper Dodge.
 He was a graduate of Hutchinson High School, class of 1968, and had received his Bachelor of Theology from Baptist Bible College and Bachelor of Music Education from Oklahoma Baptist University.
 He was a music teacher for Hutchinson Schools and retired from Holy Cross Catholic School in May of 2012.
 Since retirement he has substituted for various schools.
 He was a very active member of Westside Baptist Church.
 He loved to sing and was known for his singing voice.
 On August 12, 1972 he married Phyllis Hall in Hutchinson.
 She survives.
 Funeral services conducted at Westside Baptist Church, Hutchinson.
 Burial followed at Penwell-Gabel Cemetery and Mausoleum, Hutchinson.

-Lonnie Lee Earns, 54, an artist, died June 21, 2004, of Cancer at Canon Hospice, New Orleans, LA.
-He was born in Hutchinson, Kansas, and lived in Jefferson, LA.
+Lonnie Lee Earns, 54, artist, died June 21, 2004, of Cancer at Canon Hospice, New Orleans, LA.
+He was born September 9, 1949, to George L Earns (died Feb.
+7, 1981) and Dolores Earns (died Sept.
+16, 2003) in Hutchinson, Kansas, and lived in Jefferson, LA.
 He was a graduate of Hutchinson High School, Hutchinson Community College and RV Art School.
-Survivors include his father, George Earns; his mother Dolores Earns; and brother Mark Earns of Hutchinson.
+His brother Mark Earns of Hutchinson, died Aug.
+2, 2019.
 A private service was held in Augusta, Kansas.
 Little John’s Funeral Home handled the arrangements.